-Option D-eligible applicants will be offered a housing incentive in the form of a 5-year forgivable mortgage applied toward the purchase of a parcel improved with a housing unit or an unimproved parcel to be improved with a new mobile home, outside the new community.
+Option D-eligible applicants will be offered homebuyer assistance in the form of a forgivable loan (secured by a mortgage) which will be applied toward the purchase of a parcel improved with a site-built home outside the new community.
+No Manufactured Housing Units (MHUs) will be permitted.